- 1. What is the Institutional Review Board (IRB)?

 - 19. Who should I contact if I have a problem?

 The first point of contact is usually an IRB Administrator by email or by phone (713-348-3586).
-If this does not address your concern, you may contact the IRB Chair, the Associate Director for Research Compliance, the Assistant Vice Provost for Sponsored Projects & Research Compliance, or the Vice Provost for Research.
+If this does not address your concern, you may contact the IRB Chair, the Associate Vice President for Research Integrity, or the Executive Vice President for Research.